 Hives (urticaria) are red, itchy, raised bumps on the skin.
-They often last less than 12 hours in one part of the skin.
+They often last less than 12 hours in one area of the skin.

 What causes hives?

 Hives may last for a short or long time.
 If hives last for a short time or come with other symptoms, the cause could be an allergic reaction from eating certain foods or taking certain medicines.
 Or they could be from a viral infection.
 In some cases hives can occur without a specific trigger.
 When hives come and go long-term (lasting weeks), the cause often isn’t known.

 But any food allergy could cause hives.